openvinotoolkit/openvino_build_deploy/ai_ref_kits/conversational_ai_chatbot/README.md

 For the python script, you must include the following model directory arguments.

-- `--personality path/to/personality.yaml`: The path to your custom personality YAML file (for example, `concierge_personality.yaml`).
-This file defines the assistant's personality, including instructions, system configuration, and greeting prompts.
-You can create and specify your own custom personality file.

 - `--asr_model path/to/asr_model`: The path to your ASR (Automatic Speech Recognition) model directory, which uses `int8` precision (for example,  `model/distil-whisper-large-v3-int8`) for efficient speech recognition.

 - `--chat_model path/to/chat_model`: The path to your chat model directory (for example, `model/llama3.2-3B-INT4`) that drives conversation flow and response generation.